asenisa12/sdpKN22019/week7/tasks.md

     Implement class representing binary tree

 ### **Task 2:**
-    Implement function minLeaf(tree) which prints the smallest element from tree
+    Implement member function minLeaf() which prints the smallest element from tree

 ### **Task 3:**
-    Implement function printRow(tree, level) that takes as arguments:
+    Implement member function printLevel(level) that takes as arguments:
         * tree - reference to an instance of the class from the first task
         * level - integer indicating a level of the tree And prints all elements on that level

 ### **Task 4:**
-    Implement function printTreeIndexed(tree) which prints all elements from tree with their level and their position on it.
+    Implement member function printTreeIndexed() which prints all elements from tree with their level and their position on it.
 For example this three:
        (12)
         / \